smithy-lang/smithy/2.0/_sources/spec/streaming.rst.txt

 Value type
     Annotation trait
 Validation
+    * Members that target a streaming blob MUST be marked with the :ref:`required-trait` or :ref:`default-trait`.
     * ``streaming`` shapes can only be referenced from top-level members of operation input or output structures.
     * Structures that contain a member that targets a ``streaming`` shape